LSP7 - Digital Asset

 universalReceiver(...) function (if these are both smart contracts).

-In this way, users are informed about the token transfers and can decide how to react on the transfer, either by accepting or rejecting the tokens, or implementing a custom logic to run on each transfer with the help of LSP1-UniversalReceiverDelegate.
+In this way, users are informed about the token transfers and approval and can decide how to react on the transfer or approval, either by accepting or rejecting the tokens, or implementing a custom logic to run on each transfer with the help of LSP1-UniversalReceiverDelegate.